Prof. Melanie Krause, Ph.D.

 - Work in Progress

-- Top Lights - Bright Spots and Their Contribution to Economic Development,
+- Top Lights - Bright Cities and Their Contribution to Economic Development,

 - Convergence vs. The Middle Income Trap: The Case of Global Soccer